henrypoydar/lighthouse-pm/README.markdown

 Lighthouse PM
 --------------

 A quick/dirty merb app for adding some rudimentary project management oversight and insight to Lighthouse tickets.

+* Produces a single page with every milestone and ticket for a project
+* Sums up estimated and actual development time per milestone and for the project as a whole
-Essentially produces a single web page with milestone summaries that include brief ticket listings and estimated and actual development times.
-Allows for quick inline editing of ticket titles and assigned user from this single page.
-Also allows for dragging tickets to other milestones.
+* Allows for quick inline editing of ticket titles
+* Allows tickets to be dragged/dropped between milestones
+* Allows for inline re-assignment of tickets via a dropdown
+* Has a formatted style sheet for printing the full ticket list

 Assumes you are using Lighthouse to track development tasks, perhaps in addition to bugs issues.
 Works best if you setup your lighthouse tickets as follows: